Chart Color Schemes

 Infrastructure

-Stawell has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Stawell has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Three projects identified by AreaSearch may impact the area: Western Highway Upgrade from Ararat to Stawell, Great Western Future Plan 2014-2024, Melbourne To Adelaide Freight Rail Improvements, and SEC Renewable Energy Park - Horsham.
+Three projects are identified by AreaSearch as potentially impacting the area: Western Highway Upgrade from Ararat to Stawell, Great Western Future Plan 2014-2024, Melbourne To Adelaide Freight Rail Improvements, and SEC Renewable Energy Park - Horsham.

 Professional plan users can use the search below to filter and access additional projects.